- Data Matching and Data Cleansing

 5-22.
 Identifying and Standardizing Inconsistencies and Variations

 5-33.
-Organizing and Categorizing Data for Future Utilization
+Organizing and Categorizing for Future Data Utilization

 Recommended Articles

-Data cleansing refers to the process of organizing, converting, and processing data into a format suitable for analysis by addressing errors, noise, duplicates, missing values, and outliers.
-Data analysis generally follows a process starting with "Data Collection," followed by "Storage," "Extraction," "Transformation," "Visualization," and "Analysis."
-To visualize and analyze data collected and stored in a database, a process is required to extract the necessary information and convert it into an analysis-ready format.
+Data cleansing refers to the process of organizing data by addressing errors, noise, duplicates, missing values, and outliers, and then converting or processing it into a format suitable for analysis.
+Data analysis generally begins with "data collection," followed by "storage," "extraction," "transformation," "visualization," and "analysis."
+To visualize and analyze data collected and stored in a database, a process is required to extract the necessary information and convert it into a format that is easy to analyze.

 Raw data stored in databases often lacks uniform formatting or granularity and typically contains "dirty data," such as corrupted, inaccurate, or duplicate entries.
-To improve the accuracy and speed of data analysis, the process of removing errors and noise, as well as converting and processing the data—known as "Preprocessing"—is essential.
-Data cleansing is a specific step within preprocessing and is also referred to as "Data Cleaning" due to its nature of handling missing values and outliers.
+To improve the accuracy and speed of data analysis, a process to remove errors and noise while transforming and processing the data is essential; this stage is called "preprocessing."
+Data cleansing is a part of the preprocessing stage and is also known as "data cleaning" due to its nature of handling missing values and outliers in the data.

 What benefits does data cleansing bring to an organization when it enables accurate data utilization?
 Here, we introduce three representative benefits gained from implementing data cleansing.